-Oh, he certainly could play.
-Ortmeier had an accomplished playing career, which is why the Chicago Cubs picked the right-handed hurler in the 31st round of the Major League Baseball draft when he was a teenager.
+Oh, he certainly could play, which is why the Chicago Cubs picked the right-handed hurler in the 31st round of the Major League Baseball draft when he was a teenager.
 Yet after moving on from Navarro to play for Texas Tech University, Ortmeier decided to take a swing at turfgrass management.

-Though he was superb at striking out batters, Ortmeier didn’t whiff on his career choice — and it took him to a place in the superintendent world that sets him apart from his colleagues in one aspect.
+Though he was superb at striking out batters, Ortmeier didn’t whiff on his career choice — and it has taken him to a place in the superintendent world that sets him apart from his colleagues in one aspect in particular.

 “The biggest thing for us is the variability in weather we can have here,” says Ortmeier, a 14-year GCSAA member who will oversee the first major championship in December since the 1984 Senior PGA Championship at PGA National Golf Club in Palm Beach Gardens, Fla.
 “Looking at the last five years of weather data, we’ve been as low as 30 degrees and as high as 84.
 The most rainfall for one day was 4.61 inches, the winds have blown as hard as 30 mph, and we even had an inch of snow on Dec.
 8, 2017.
 It was a 180-degree change when the date was moved from June to December.
 One thing where superintendents excel at is being able to adapt and change.
 We’ll have to be ready for anything.”

 An eyeful of Champions